KhriseanStewart/Yardify/README.md

 4. Ability to post item/product
 - Users can switch into the profile screen and access the "sellers" dashboard (becoming a seller)
-- Sellers can create, edit, delete listings
+- Sellers can create, edit, delete and share listings

 5. Messaging System
 - Buyers can send inquiries directly to sellers